Netherlands: Religion

 Another religion practised is Hinduism, with around 215,000 adherents (slightly over 1% of the population).
 Most of these are Indo-Surinamese.
-There are also sizeable populations of Hindu immigrants from India and Sri Lanka, and some Western adherents of Hinduism-orientated new religious movements such as Hare Krishnas.
+There are sizeable populations of Hindu immigrants from India and Sri Lanka, and Western adherents of Hinduism-orientated new religious movements such as Hare Krishnas.
 The Netherlands has an estimated 250,000 Buddhists or people strongly attracted to this religion, mainly ethnic Dutch people.
-In addition, there are about 45,000 Jews in the Netherlands.
+There are about 30,000 Jews in the Netherlands, though the Institute for Jewish Policy Research estimates range from 30,000 to 63,000, depending on how the number is calculated.

 The Constitution of the Netherlands guarantees freedom of education, which means that all schools that adhere to general quality criteria receive the same government funding.
-This includes schools based on religious principles by religious groups (especially Catholic and various Protestant).
+This includes schools based on religious principles by religious groups (especially Catholic and Protestant).
 Three political parties in the Dutch parliament, (CDA, and two small parties, ChristianUnion and SGP) are based upon the Christian belief.
 Several Christian religious holidays are national holidays (Christmas, Easter, Pentecost and the Ascension of Jesus).

-Upon the country's independence, Protestants were predominant in most of the country, while Roman Catholics were dominant in the south, especially North Brabant and Limburg.
-In the late 19th century, secularism, atheism and pillarisation gained adherents.
-By 1960, Catholics equalled Protestants in number; thereafter, both Christian branches began to decline.
-Conversely, Islam grew considerably as the result of immigration.
-Since 2000 there has been raised awareness of religion, mainly due to Muslim extremism.

 A survey in December 2014 concluded that for the first time there were more atheists (25%) than theists (17%) in the Netherlands, while the remainder of the population was agnostic (31%) or ietsistic (27%).
-In 2015, a vast majority of the inhabitants of the Netherlands (82%) said they had never or almost never visited a church, and 59% stated that they had never been to a church of any kind.
+In 2015, a vast majority of the inhabitants of the Netherlands (82%) said they had never or almost never visited a church, and 59% stated that they had never been to a church.
 Of all the people questioned, 24% saw themselves as atheist, an increase of 11% compared to the previous study done in 2006.
-The expected rise of spirituality (ietsism) has come to a halt according to research in 2015.
+The expected rise of spirituality has come to a halt according to research in 2015.
 In 2006, 40% of respondents considered themselves spiritual; in 2015 this has dropped to 31%.
 The number who believed in the existence of a higher power fell from 36% to 28% over the same period.